-ITEM RATIONALE RESOURCES ACHIEVED STANDARD 🗸 ADVANCED 🔶 WARM-UP Warm-up The warm-up is a time to welcome the skaters to the ice in a motivational, high energy environment.
-Warm-Up SC e-learning - Warm-ups & Maximizing Circuits Use of full ice or Fast Track Include forward and backward skating in both directions All minimum standards plus: Inclusion of deep knee bends Evidence of increased heart rate in participants Choreographed movements matching the music Add time frames where skaters can skate as fast as they can.
-LESSON TIME Lesson time Mandatory for Advanced Standard Qualification Lesson time is essential for learning and practicing skills.
+ITEM RATIONALE RESOURCES ACHIEVED EXCEEDED LESSON TIME Lesson time Mandatory for Exceeded Standard Qualification Lesson time is essential for learning and practicing skills.
 Muscle memory relates to continuous repetition and the creation of motor pathways within the body.
 Once established, it allows for automatic reactions and movements, which improves performance since the athlete can then focus on more complicated aspects of the skill.
-Coaches can develop muscle memory through circuits, repetition and hands- on training.
+Coaches can develop muscle memory through circuits, repetition and handson training.
 It is important for skaters to rotate during the session.
-Benefits include: Experience of seeing multiple coaches (personalities and teaching styles) Learning to skate in all areas of the arena Ability for coach to be master of their circuit Video - Circuits How to efficiently use a circuit Advanced use of Circuits Advanced use of Circuits Lesson Plans CanSkate Video Library Video - PreCanSkate Video - Stations Example: 35 skaters.
-1 coach, 3 PA's 3 stations (with 3 groups) 1 Coach led (Agility, Balance, or Control focus) 1 PA led (Review circuit from last weeks lesson), 1 PA led (Fun Zone) Minimum 10-min. lesson rotation with 3 rotations A minimum of 30 min. of lesson time Rotation of 3 different learning or review stations (skaters rotate) Use of circuits to teach and practice skills A minimum 10 min. lesson to each group by a NCCP Skate Canada coach.
-All minimum standards, plus: - Use of circuits designed to fill 1/3 of ice, maximizing ice coverage Each station has a designated coach that stays at that station to ensure all skaters who visit that station have the same quality instruction on the topic of the day.
+Benefits include: • Experience of seeing multiple coaches (personalities and teaching styles) • Learning to skate in all areas of the arena • Ability for coach to be master of their circuit Video - CircuitsHow to efficiently use a circuitAdvanced use of CircuitsLesson PlansCanSkate Video LibraryVideo - PreCanSkateVideo - StationsExample: 35 skaters.
+1 coach, 3 PA's, 3 stations (with 3 groups)• 1 Coach led (Agility, Balance, or Control focus)• 1 PA led (Review circuit from last weeks lesson),• 1 PA led (Challenge Zone Minimum 10-min. lesson rotation with 3 rotations A minimum of 30 min. of lesson time Rotation of 3 different learning or review stations (skaters rotate) Use of circuits to teach and practice skills A minimum 10 min. lesson to each group by a NCCP Skate Canada coach.
+All minimum standards, plus: Use of circuits designed to fill 1/3 of ice, maximizing ice coverage Each station has a designated coach that stays at that station to ensure all skaters who visit that station have the same quality instruction on the topic of the day.
 When two groups are sharing a station, inside and outside circuits are being used to maximize ice usage.
-Mandatory for Advanced Standard Qualification
+Mandatory for Advanced Standard Qualification Quality Coaching Mandatory for Exceeded Standard Qualification Lesson time is essential for learning and practicing skills.
+Muscle memory relates to continuous repetition and the creation of motor pathways within the body.
+Coaches can develop muscle memory through circuits, repetition and hands-on training.
+Coach ensures that each skater in the lesson receives one-on-one attention on the circuit during the lesson time Coaches know and teach the standards of the skills as per the CanSkate Resource toolkit and videos Progressions required for teaching circuits All minimum standards, plus the coach gives each skater: Individual feedback Individual corrections Individual challenges based on their level of development within their lesson and circuit, without stopping the entire group.
+Target working with each skater every lesson Mandatory for Advanced Standard Qualification